Craig Kusick Jr.

-Craig Robert Kusick Jr. (born June 28, 1973, in Apple Valley, Minnesota) is a former American football quarterback in the Arena Football League.
+Craig Robert Kusick Jr. (born June 28, 1973) is an American former football quarterback in the Arena Football League.
 He played four seasons, two for the Milwaukee Mustangs (1997, 2001) and two for the Grand Rapids Rampage (1999–2000).
 He was named Second Team All-Arena in 1999.
 He attended the University of Wisconsin–La Crosse, where in 1995 he led his team to the Division III championship and won the Melberger Award as the top player in Division III.

 Kusick is the son of former Major League Baseball player Craig Kusick.